top of page

 While most thyroid cancer is treated with surgery and radioactive iodine (RAI), and has a good prognosis, some patients have recurrent or metastatic disease affecting the neck, lungs, and bone.
 Few treatment options exist for RAI-refractory metastatic thyroid cancers, but advances in genetic and tumor immunology may identify new therapeutic targets.

 We showed that thyroid cancers frequently lose antigen expression as a mechanism of tumor immune escape.
 In addition, BRAFV600E mutated tumors have increased expression of checkpoint protein PD-L1 and immune regulatory cells (Treg, MDSC).
-Our group is coming clinical and translational studies to advance care for thyroid cancer patients.
+Our current work focuses on breaking thyroid cancer resistance to checkpoint immunotherapy by modulating myeloid cells in the tumor microenvironment.

 Interested in participating or contributing to our research?